 Rolfe, Frederick, "Baron Corvo", Collected Poems, posthumously published, London: Cecil & Amelia Woolf, 1974.

 Shakespeare, William, Sonnets, London: Thomas Thorpe, 1609.
 154 sonnets, of which the first 126 expressed profound love for the "fair youth" to whom they were addressed, and whose identity has been the subject of much controversy ever since.

-Slocum, Edward M., Men and Boys: An Anthology, privately printed, New York, 1924.
+[Slocum, Edward Mark] (editor), Men and Boys: An Anthology, privately printed, New York, 1924.
 Reprinted, with An Appreciation by T. d'Arch Smith and an Introduction by Donald H. Mader, New York: Coltsfoot, 1978.
-A heavily edited and short, but not expurgated anthology of ancient to early modern Greek love verse.
+PDF missing the introduction.
+Revised and extended introduction by Donald H. Mader A heavily edited and short, but not expurgated anthology of ancient to 20th century Greek love verse, translated where necessary.

 [Smith, Arnold W.] A schoolmaster, A Boy's Absence, London: George Allen & Unwin, 1919.
 PDF.
 A long (20 pp.) and touching poem by a Battersea schoolmaster lamenting the imminent departure from the school of a beloved boy pupil.

 Smith, Sidney, Manchild, New York: Dragonfly, 1978.
 Poems illustrated by the author and premised on a philosophy of bringing about a gentler culture through bringing boys up in accord with nature, including eros with men.